The Seattle Clipper is back in service for the first time since the pandemic began

 "Staffing has been a big issue for [the county], housing plays into it," said Crysta Griffith, who manages the Downrigger Restaurant on the waterfront.
 "Space is the key.
 We've had people out here since December when [indoor dining] was shut down, dining when it was 37 degrees out."

-Captian Mihok said service to the San Juan Islands and whale watching tours are a good start for the company, but employees are eagerly awaiting the reopening of the US/Canada border for business to really pick up.
+Captain Mihok said service to the San Juan Islands and whale watching tours are a good start for the company, but employees are eagerly awaiting the reopening of the U.S.-Canada border for business to really pick up.